dvidd/IonicFireStart/README.md

 Ionic 4 & firebase multiplatform started kit with login and register with firebase This is a simple way to get a register and login with ionic 4 and firebase, we use the new router module.

-Make the login and register fast f
+Make the login and register fast

 ## demo : https://app-firebase-started.web.app/